-The Chain Works District is a project of historic proportion that is set to change to current landscape and skyline in Ithaca, New York.
+The Chain Works District is a project of historic proportion that is set to change the current landscape and skyline in Ithaca, New York.
 The 95-acre site includes 850,000 square feet of existing, highly flexible space, with plans to add approximately 900,000 sq. ft. of new development, equaling a total of 1,700,000 sq. ft.
 There will be 915 new apartments, 185K sq. ft. of commercial/office space, and 260,000 sq. ft. of manufacturing space.
 The site is the former Emerson Power Transmission plant, located on South Aurora Street/Route 96B.
 The new neighborhood will provide high quality of life in a new “live, work, play” multi-use district.
 Chain Works will provide connections between the universities and the urban core, new and developing industry, all while serving to alleviate the need for housing space, business, invention, and community.

 Unchained Properties, LLC (UP) finalized a purchase agreement for the former plant and plans to create an urban "live, work, play" mixed use neighborhood in the Chain Works District.
 Rather than clear the spectacular site and start anew, UP intends to re-purpose most of the existing structures as a regional model for innovative design and sustainable adaptive use.
 Henceforth, the project will be developed using LEED-Neighborhood Development (ND), with walkability, high quality of life, neighborhood amenities, sustainability, a microgrid, fiber optics, and solar energy.